 HAUORA

-Aspects Te Wairua Te Wairua
+Aspects Te Wairua

-integrated through all Customs, Practices s, Protocols
+integrated through all Customs, Practices, Protocols

 strands: Te Reo Māori

-Values and Attitude es
+Values and Attitudes

 Strands Personal Health and Development Movement Concepts and Motor Skills Health and the Environment People and Relationships

 Themes Food, nutrition and sustenance Physical education Relationships to/in natural environments Personal relationships

-Growth and development Applying movement skills Relationships to other environments (man- made, created environments) Relationships with whānau, hapū, iwi and the wider world
+Growth and development Applying movement skills Relationships to other environments (man-made, created environments) Relationships with whānau, hapū, iwi and the wider world

 Safety Science and technology in movement

-Te Wairua Integrating Aspects Customs, Practices, Protocols integrating Aspects Te Reo Māori Te Reo Māori Values and Attitudes Personal health and development Movement concepts and motor skills Health and the environment People and relationships Growth and Physical Education Relationships to Earth Personal relationships development 1.
-Discuss and express feelings about their development such as food and nutrition, looking after themselves, and family routines.
-Safety 2.
-Describe simple health and safety practices.
+Te Wairua Intograting Aspects Customs, Practices, Protocols Integrating Aspects Te Reo Māori Values and Attitudes Personal health and development Movement concepts and motor skills Health and the environment People and relationships Growth and Physical Education Relationships to Earth Personal relationships development Discuss and express feelings about their development such as food and nutrition, looking after themselves, and family routines.
+Safety Describe simple health and safety practices.
 Develop a range of movements.
 Applying movement skills Participate in games, movement and physical activities and identify the factors that make participation enjoyable. and Sky (natural environments) 1.
 Identify and describe relationships within the natural environment, between people and the environment, and how it contributes to wellbeing.
 Relationships to other environments (manmade, created environments) 2.
 Discuss environments familiar to them (the student).
 Describe themselves in relation to their family and to other contexts.
 Relationships with whānau, hapū, iwi and the wider world Demonstrate care, respect and consideration with others so that shared environments can be enjoyed by all.

 Te Wairua

-Integrating Customs, Practices, Protocols
+Integrating Customs, Practices, Pr otocols

 Aspects Te Reo Māori

 Values and Attitudes

 Personal health and development Movement concepts and motor skills Health and the environment People and relationships

-Food, nutrition and sustenance 1.
+Food, nutrition and Physical education Relationships to Earth Personal relationships

+sustenance 1.
 Discuss and exchange ideas about the types of food that contribute to physical, spiritual and intellectual wellbeing.
 Growth and development 2.
 Describe the characteristics of puberty in positive ways in relation to themselves and others.
 3. Identify and describe how social messages can affect feelings of self-worth.
 Safety 4.
-Find and use information to make and action safe choices in a Physical education Demonstrate consistency and control of movements in a range of contexts.
-Demonstrate willingness to learn new skills and strategies, and extend their abilities in movement-related activities.
-Applying movement skills Participate in and demonstrate an understanding of how social and cultural practices are expressed through movement.
-Science and Technology (in movement) Investigate the effect of science, technology and the Relationships to Earth and Sky (natural environments) 1.
+Find and use information to make and action safe choices in a range of contexts.
+1. Demonstrate consistency and control of movements in a range of contexts.
+2. Demonstrate willingness to learn new skills and strategies, and extend their abilities in movement-related activities.
+Applying movement skills 3.
+Participate in and demonstrate an understanding of how social and cultural practices are expressed through movement.
+Science and Technology (in movement) 4.
+Investigate the effect of science, technology and the environment on the selection and use of equipment in a variety of contexts. and Sky (natural environments) 1.
 Compare lore, customs and practices of Māori, or Pākehā or others and the effect of those actions on the environment.
-Relationships to other environments (man- made, created environments) 2.
+Relationships to other environments (manmade, created environments) 2.
 Investigate ways to improve aspects of a school environment and other environments.
 3. Investigate the effect of the wider community on the wellbeing of student communities.
-Personal relationships 1.
-Identify and explain the effects of changing situations on relationships and describe appropriate responses.
+1. Identify and explain the effects of changing situations on relationships and describe appropriate responses.
 Relationships with whānau, hapū, iwi and the wider world 2.
 Demonstrate a range of assertive communication skills that enable appropriate interactions with others.
 3. Identify instances of discrimination and act responsibly to support their own rights and feelings and those of others.